Sugar and Spice

 “I need to make sure you’re not hurt,” he purred.
 “Do you remember anything right before you passed out?”

 Moving into a sitting position right next to her, Levi leaned forward and began to lift her eyelids again, checking her pupils.
-All she could focus on were his perfectly shaped, full lips that were slightly parted as he studied her.
-She remember how they felt when he kissed her during the poker game.
+All she could focus on were his perfectly shaped, slightly-parted, full lips as he studied her, remembering how he tasted when they kissed.

 She cursed herself.

-She was tired, but she needed to keep her defenses up.
-Needed to stop acting foolish.
+She was tired, but she needed to keep her defenses up and stop acting foolish.
 Think, think, think....

 “He didn’t poke me with anything, and I didn’t eat or drink anything,” Madeline replied, rattling out everything that came to mind.
 “He said we were going to a restaurant that a friend owned in Malta.
 We were getting into a taxi.”